anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

     lando destroy

-### Step 3 - Optional Commands

 To access the mysql server:

     lando mysql

+### Step 3 - Optional commands for Joomla

-To download and extract (after the extraction, visit one of the APPSERVER URLS to complete the installation):
+To download the latest [Joomla](https://www.joomla.org) zip file and extract it to the _www_ folder:

     lando install

+ After extraction, visit one of the APPSERVER URLS to complete the installation.
+For example: http://localhost:8080.

 To apply my development configuration to a site: